gregory-navarro-ubtrobot/WebRTC-sandbox/AIORTC.md

 ## Troubleshooting on Ubuntu Linux

 Older distributions of Ubuntu may not have all the required dependencies.
-In particular, the required FFmpeg version may not be installed, and there are problems with certain versions of the python cryptography library.
+In particular, the required FFmpeg version may not be installed, there are problems with certain versions of the python cryptography library, and several python dependencies may be missing (cython, setup_tools for rust).
+The following steps will help you troubleshooting these issues.

 ### FFmpeg

-The FFmpeg version required by aiortc is not available in the Ubuntu 18.04 repositories.
-To install the required version, you can use the [Rob Savoury PPA](https://launchpad.net/~savoury1/+archive/ubuntu/ffmpeg4).
+note: The FFmpeg version required by aiortc is not available in the Ubuntu 18.04 repositories.
+To install the required version you can use the [Rob Savoury PPA](https://launchpad.net/~savoury1/+archive/ubuntu/ffmpeg4) and apt.
+Do not use `snap`.
 To install the PPA and the required version of FFmpeg, run the following commands:

 ```
 sudo add-apt-repository ppa:savoury1/ffmpeg4